expo/expo/docs/pages/guides/authentication.md

     scopes: [],
     // Dropbox doesn't support PKCE
     usePKCE: false,
+    // Implicit auth is universal, `.Code` will only work in native with `useProxy: true`.
+    responseType: ResponseType.Token,
     // For usage in managed apps using the proxy
     redirectUri: makeRedirectUri({
       // For usage in bare and standalone